kbaggott1/FitFolio/README.md

 Currrently features two pages.

 ## Quick-start
-FirFolio does not currently run with an exe or APK.
+FitFolio does not currently run with an exe or APK.
 Therefore you will need an IDE to run this version of the project
   1. Download Android Studio -> [https://developer.android.com/studio?gclid=CjwKCAjw4P6oBhBsEiwAKYVkq1KCv2lf45dwmVXp0tnO9TR8a9qzSeE_cbTN1R-TRvPaMiqC18WwnRoCGCEQAvD_BwE&gclsrc=aw.ds]
   2. Clone the github repo and open it in android studio
   3. Press the "run" icon